 - How to make a Paper Holly Garland.

 I don’t spend a lot of time decorating the mantel since the big TV takes over and anything I place on it gets lost or ends up looking cluttered.

 I found the light green bottle brush trees at Walmart last year.
 I bought more of them this year so I could make a statement with them.

 I made the stockings a few years ago.
-Here is the post with the pattern and tutorial on how to make them.
+Here is the post with the pattern and tutorial on how to make the Christmas Stockings.

 I added ornaments to a hardware bin.
 I love seeing the shiny color glow.

-Edit – I don’t use everything I have – only my favorite things
+Edit – I don’t use everything I have when decorating my home for the holidays – only my favorite things

 - To keep displayed ornaments on a flat surface from rolling off, place a key or scarf ring under them.